 Planet Concordia ©

-Living and over-wintering as the only British national among a team of 13 europeans in the most extreme and remote environment on the planet, enduring over 3 months of complete 24-hour darkness, alonside the world’s coldest temperatures dropping down below minus 80 degrees Celsius, the crew survived in complete isolation with no means of escape for 9 months- simulating life on the surface of another planet.
+Living and over-wintering as the only British national among a team of 13 Europeans in the most extreme and remote environment on the planet, enduring over 3 months of complete 24-hour darkness, alongside the world’s coldest temperatures dropping down below minus 80 degrees Celsius, the crew survived in complete isolation with no means of escape for 9 months- simulating life on the surface of another planet.

 Alex coined the term Planet Concordia - the name of his blog covering this period – describing his adventures, experiences and dreams.

-Just 3 weeks before the period of isolation began, the Italian medical doctor due to provide cover for the winter-over period at Concordia, returned home.
+Faced by the loneliest and coldest job in the world, sometimes you can only Keep Calm and Carry On … Just 3 weeks before the period of isolation began, the Italian medical doctor due to provide cover for the winter-over period at Concordia, returned home.
 Alex was then faced with a difficult decision- to take on the additional role as the station doctor.
-Having been adopted and in receiving support from the British Antarctic Survey’s Medical Unit, Alex took on this role and has not looked back.
-Before winter-over, he left Concordia and travelled to the US Antarctic Programme’s McMurdo base where he gained useful, last minute Dental training.
-He is the first and last doctor to have graduated from the ‘McMurdo School of Dentistry’.
+Alex took on this role and has not looked back.
+Before winter-over, he left Concordia and travelled to an US Antarctic Programme base where he gained useful, last minute Dental training.
+He is the first and last doctor to have graduated from ‘Antarctica’s School of Dentistry’.